© Crown copyright 2020

 Vulnerable children and young people

-Parents whose work is critical to the coronavirus (COVID-19) response include those who work in health and social care and in other key sectors outlined below.
-Many parents working in these sectors may be able to look after their child at home, but attendance is strongly encouraged.
+Parents whose work is critical to the coronavirus (COVID-19) response include those who work in health and social care and in other key sectors outlined in the following sections.

 Health and social care